lgsvl/simulator/Docs/python-api.md

 npc.follow(waypoints, loop=True)
 ```

-Each waypoint has position in world coordinates and desired velocity in m/s.
-NPC
+Each waypoint has a position in world coordinates and a desired velocity in m/s.
+The NPC
-will ignore all traffic rules and will not avoid collisions to try to get to next
+will ignore all traffic rules and will not avoid collisions to try to get to the next
 waypoint.
-You can receive information on progress by setting `on_waypoint_reached`
+You can receive information on progress by setting the `on_waypoint_reached`
 callback.
 Example (see [callbacks](#callbacks) for more details):

 ```python